Interested in planting trees in your yard, see our current recommendations: Right Tree-Right Place

 How much is admission?

-2019 admission is $7.00 for adults, $5.00 for youth ages 3-17, and free for under 3 years with a paying adult.
+2019 admission is $7.00 for adults, $5.00 for youth ages 3-17, and free for 2 years and under with a paying adult.
 We also have youth punch cards, $40 for 10 visits and multi-user (can be used for child or adult) punch cards, $50 for 10 visits.
 Punch cards are renewable throughout the season.

 We also offer a recreational group incentive of $1/admission discount for a minimum of 20 paid admissions.